 Liege Airport Business Park, Rue de l’Aéroport 52 box 13, 4460 GRACE-HOLLOGNE, Belgium

-The Luxembourg Institute of Science and Technology (LIST) is a mission-driven Research and Technology Organisation (RTO) that develops competitive and market-oriented product/service prototypes for public and private stakeholders.
+The Luxembourg Institute of Science and Technology (LIST) is a Research and Technology Organization (RTO) under the auspices of the Ministry of Higher Education and Research, and its mission is to develop competitive and market-oriented prototypes of products and services for public and private stakeholders.

-With its 600 employees, 75% of whom are researchers or innovation experts from all around the world, LIST is active in the fields of informatics, materials, environment and space and works across the entire innovation chain: fundamental/applied research, incubation and transfer of technologies.
+With nearly 680 employees, 77% of whom are researchers or innovators from all over the world, LIST is active in the fields of information technology, materials, space resources and the environment, and works across the entire innovation chain, from basic and applied research to technology incubation and transfer.
+The IT for Innovative Services (ITIS) department, with its 105 researchers and engineers, shapes the transformation of business and society :

 Our research is multi-disciplinary and investigates urban migration, urban ecology, urban economics, mobility and social sustainability, urban regeneration and smart cities.
 Our researchers work in a collaborative and interdisciplinary way in research centres and with organisations and companies.